EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 EDHOC is a 3-message key exchange protocol.
 Section 7.1 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.

 This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server.
+(The case of Responder sending message 1 in a CoAP response cannot be optimized in this way.)
 That is, the CoAP Client sends a POST request containing the EDHOC message 1 to a reserved resource at the CoAP Server.
 This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing the EDHOC message 2.
 Finally, the EDHOC message 3 is sent by the CoAP Client in a CoAP POST request to the same resource used for the EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".

 After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
 Then, they are then ready to use OSCORE.